 Once you have a clear picture of your target market, you can easily develop a SaaS product to fit their needs.
 This involves conducting research and surveys, as well as brainstorming and visualizing different ideas with your team.

 Remember, it's important to stay focused on your target market throughout the entire SaaS development process.
 If you start making changes that don't align with your original vision, you run the risk of alienating your target audience.

 Step 2: Scrutinize the regulations

 You want to be 100% sure that you will be able to fulfill the legal requirements that apply in your target market.
 While the rest of the steps could be within your control, legal requirements are out of your hands, so you just have to comply.

 Please don't rush into starting work on a product before you exhaust this step.
 Use the help of a lawyer who understands the requirements of that market.
 An example of such requirements is the GDPR (General Data Protection Regulation) for Europe or HIPAA for the healthcare industry.

 Step 3: Define the problem

-Too often, entrepreneurs rush into developing a product without taking the time to understand the problem they're trying to solve.
+Too often, entrepreneurs rush into developing a SaaS product without taking the time to understand the problem they're trying to solve.
 This can lead to products that don't solve a real problem or, even worse, solve the wrong problem.